 As the ship was sinking, radio messages were able to be sent out for help, and it was the first time that the new emergency code ‘SOS’ was used.

 Although there was a massive loss of life, many lives were undoubtedly saved due to being able to get the message out to rescue ships in the area that they were sinking.

 Without radio communications, the first indication of the disaster would have been, when the ship failed to arrive in New York as scheduled.

-In 1922 the BBC was formed in the UK, and for the first time the ordinary (non geek) public were able to experience radio.
-Although public broadcasting is only one way communication, it is worth mentioning as a milestone in the history of radio communications.
+In 1922 the BBC was formed in the UK, and for the first time, the ordinary (nongeek) public was able to experience radio.
+Although public broadcasting is only one way of communication, it is worth mentioning as a milestone in the history of radio communications.

 Private commercial use of Two Way Radio by businesses in the UK started just after the war in the late 1940s.
-This allowed businesses to instantly communicate with there drivers out on the road, and was very useful for Taxi firms.
+This allowed businesses to instantly communicate with their drivers out on the road and was very useful for Taxi firms.

 Early equipment was not particularly efficient compared with the latest Digital & Analogue radios available now.
 Reasons for this include, inefficient use of frequency bands (wide bandwidth), and less efficient electronics available to the designers of the equipment.

 In equipment prior roughly to the 1980s, the frequency that the radio was required to operate on (set by what is now OFCOM), was controlled by a ‘Crystal Oscillator’.